SDSkyKlouD/twitter-pwa-archive-cleaner/README.md

 tweet-new-archive-cleaner
 =========================
-Tweet cleaner using newly-structed Twitter archive
+Tweet cleaner using newly-structured Twitter archive

 How to use
 ----------